MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-II-Corps-Engineers-Department-Army-Department-Defense/part-221-Work-Others/section-221.1.md

 (2) Code of Federal Regulations, Title 18, part 1 to 149 relating to FERC General Rules and Regulations, available at the U.S. Government Printing Office, Washington, D.C.
 20402.

-(3) ER 1145-2-303 (33 CFR 209.120),2/\> Permits for Activities in Navigable Waters or Ocean Waters.
+(3) ER 1145-2-303 (33 CFR 209.120),2 Permits for Activities in Navigable Waters or Ocean Waters.

 2 33 CFR 209.120 was removed at 42 FR 37133, July 19, 1977.

 (4) ER 1140-2-1, Submission of Data for Headwater Benefits Determination.

-(d) *Definitions* - (1) *Licensed project.* A non-Federal hydroelectric project for which the FERC has issued a license granting authority for either construction, in the case of a proposed project, or for continued operation and maintenance of an existing project.
+(d) *Definitions*—(1) *Licensed project.* A non-Federal hydroelectric project for which the FERC has issued a license granting authority for either construction, in the case of a proposed project, or for continued operation and maintenance of an existing project.

 (2) *Major projects.* Hydroelectric projects with more than 2,000 horsepower installed capacity.